mkanoor/rbac_api_client/docs/GroupApi.md

 opts = {
   limit: 10, # Integer | Parameter for selecting the amount of data returned.
   offset: 0, # Integer | Parameter for selecting the offset of data.
+  name: 'name_example', # String | Parameter for filtering resource by name using string contains search.
-  username: 'username_example' # String | A username for a principal to filter for groups }
+  username: 'username_example', # String | A username for a principal to filter for groups
+  order_by: 'order_by_example' # String | Parameter for ordering resource by value.
+}

 begin